 - Early editions of the game had flasks of oil that could be set alight and hurled at monsters, like weak Molotov Cocktails.
 Now there's flasks of Alchemist's Fire with more or less the same effect.
 They burst into flame on impact.

-- Fire deals aggravated damage (much harder to heal) to every creature in the Old World of Darkness (The primary except is demons).
+- Fire deals aggravated damage (much harder to heal) to pretty much every creature in the Old World of Darkness (the primary exception is demons).
 In the new one, fire just deals lethal damage (painful, but not "OW MY VERY BEING IS RENDED" like with aggravated) to mortals and those not vulnerable to it.
-Vampires and Prometheans receive aggravated damage from it, however (Vampires because they're desiccated corpses held together and made lively by magic, and Prometheans because the "Divine Fire" that gives them life overloads when exposed to fire).
+Vampires, Prometheans, and mummies receive aggravated damage from it, however (Vampires and mummies because they're desiccated corpses held together and made lively by magic, and Prometheans because the "Divine Fire" that gives them life overloads when exposed to fire).

 - In the Old World of Darkness, the vampires of the Setite clan were especially weak to fire, taking double damage from it (still aggravated).
 In the new one, their Spiritual Successor, the Mekhet clan, has inherited the weakness.